Towns in Alaska

 Gold…

-Discover this thriving city on the banks of Gastineau Channel and learn how the discovery of gold started it all.
+Discover this thriving city on the banks of the Gastineau Channel and learn how the discovery of gold started it all.

 Wasilla

-Alaska Railroad, gold and two towns.
+The Alaska Railroad, gold and two towns.

 The story of Wasilla includes the Dena'ina Indian tribe, the town of Knik and nearby gold fields.